 Lyn Koenning is an award-winning music director, vocal arranger and voice and acting coach whose students have appeared on Broadway, Disney theme parks and cruise ships, regional theatre, television and film.
-Lyn has nearly thirty years’ teaching, conducting and performing experience.
-She discovered her calling early in life when she began teaching piano to neighborhood children and “directing” them in musicals at about eight years old.
+Lyn has nearly thirty years’ teaching, conducting and performing experience and discovered her calling early in life when she began teaching piano to neighborhood children and “directing” them in musicals at when she was eight years old.
 Four decades later, she is more passionate than ever about inspiring students to excel in the performing arts.

 A member of the University of Texas at Austin acting faculty, Koenning teaches courses in musical theatre auditioning and performance skills, directs the UT Musical Theatre Ambassadors, an ensemble that performs musical theatre repertoire in cabaret-style entertainment and musical revues for on- and off-campus events, and serves as the musical director for Department of Theatre and Dance productions.
 Koenning is also an audition coach for Stagelighter.com, an online resource that connects performers with industry professionals.

 As a musical director and instrumental and vocal arranger, she also brings students together with creative teams to develop new work for musical theatre.
 In 2013-14 Koenning served as musical director for developmental workshops of ZM [Zombie Musical], written by the Tony-winning team behind Urinetown, Mark Hollmann and Greg Kotis, and Princesses: The Musical, written by the award-winning team of Cheri Steinkellner (Sister Act, Cheers), David Zippel (City of Angels), and Matthew Wilder (Mulan, Hercules).